establishingsecurity/CAT/doc/src/discrete_log/attacks.rst

 There are some simple checks that can be performed efficiently to check whether the given :math:`g` generates a small subgroup.
 If :math:`g` is the identity element it generates a subgroup of order :math:`1`, if :math:`g` is either :math:`0` or :math:`q` it generates a subgroup of order :math:`2`.

+..
+TODO
+    Recheck this claim of 0 or q generating subgroup of order 2

 .. warning::
     Since it is infeasible in general to factor :math:`q`, it is possible in general that :math:`q` contains one or more small prime factors which would allow for small subgroups depending on the choice of :math:`g`.
-Ruling out small subgroups is only possible if :math:`q` is a **safe prime**!
+Ruling out small subgroups is easier if :math:`q` is a **safe prime**!

 Results
 ~~~~~~~